shivanigangadharan/neog-exercises/Interview questions/Interview-questions.md

 2. explain how promise work
 3. explain the different states of promise : pending, fulfill, reject.
 4. What's the syntax of promise consumption?
+5. What is prop drilling?
+What is ancestor children relationship.